Here are a few things to know about formatting and the finished work:

 “[I choose] to use capital letters when I use a pronoun to refer to God.
 Because God is unspeakably holy, I cannot bring myself to refer to Him as “him,” even though my younger readers may be bothered by what they perceive to be an outdated use of capital letters.
 To me, it is a gesture of respect and awe for a holy God.”
 (The Holiness of God, p.
 21)

-- I can also format transcriptions for e-publication (Kindle, Nook, etc.)—just ask!
+- I can also format transcriptions for e-books (Kindle, Nook, etc.)—just ask!